ScottTunstall/FrenzyZ80Conv/README.md

 KNOWN ISSUES:

-** Don't expect this repo to be updated much, if at all, I only need Frenzy's source code to help me reverse engineer Berzerk, nothing more  **
+** Don't expect this repo to be updated much, if at all, I only need Frenzy's source code to help me reverse engineer Berzerk, nothing more.
+I will accept pull requests though  **

 Tabs & spacing - I don't care about them.
 If anyone wants to format them, feel free :)